sholladay/pogo/README.md

 Documentation: [Routing](./docs/routing.md)

 A router is used to store and lookup routes.
 The server has a built-in router at [`server.router`](#serverrouter), which it uses to match an incoming request to a route handler function that generates a response.
-You can use the server's router directly or you can create a custom router with `pogo.router()`.
+You can use the server’s router directly or you can create a custom router with `pogo.router()`.

 To copy routes from one router to another, see [`router.add()`](#routeraddroute-options-handler).
-You can pass a custom router to `server.route()` or `server.router.add()` to copy its routes into the server's built-in router, thus making those routes available to incoming requests.
+You can pass a custom router to `server.route()` or `server.router.add()` to copy its routes into the server’s built-in router, thus making those routes available to incoming requests.

-Note that you don't necessarily need to create a custom router.
-You only need to create your own router if you prefer the chaining syntax for defining routes and you want to export the routes from a file that doesn't have access to the server.
+Note that you don’t necessarily need to create a custom router.
+You only need to create your own router if you prefer the chaining syntax for defining routes and you want to export the routes from a file that doesn’t have access to the server.
 In other words, a custom router is useful for larger applications.

 ```ts
 const server = pogo.server();